keefm6776/ij-artefact-sales-site/README.md

 * MS Edge 42.17134.1.0,
 * Opera 60.0.3255.56

+I found the following issue with responsiveness:

+1. When in portrait mode on the tablet screen, the first panel on the second line does not render, and is tagged to the end of the list.
+This does not happen on any other screen mobile or pc.

-I have found that they were all responsive to orientation when applicable, and the site ran as expected in all these scenarios.
+Other than the above issue, I have found that the tested screens were all responsive to orientation when applicable, and the site ran as expected in all these scenarios.

 I was unable to test Internet Explorer because it would not run on my Windows 10 computer, but I am not particularly concerned as this has a very low market share from between 3-4% from the stats quoted on Wikipedia.
 At this stage this share would only be decreasing with desktop computers being on the decline and Windows 10 taking over this market with MS Edge.